Outlander (book series): Novels

 In May 2025, Gabaldon said on social media that the tenth novel, which she has suggested could be the final one in the series, would be titled A Blessing for a Warrior Going Out.

 Audiobooks

 The Outlander series has been released in both unabridged (read by Davina Porter) and abridged audiobooks (read by Geraldine James).
+The unabridged versions of the audiobooks have also been recorded by Kristin Atherton, who plays Jenny Murray in Season 7 of the Outlander TV series.
 Several of the Lord John books have been released in audiobook form, read by Jeff Woodman.